AntoniosFl/Predictive-Analytics-for-Business-Nanodegree/predicting-default-risk/README.md

   * Boosted Tree

 ## Step 4.
 Writeup ##
-Compare all of the models’ performance against each other.
-Decide on the best model and score your new customers.
+The models’ performance were compared against each other.
+New customers were scored based on the best model.

-**Important:** Your manager only cares about how accurate you can identify people who qualify and do not qualify for loans for this problem.

-Write a brief report on how you came up with your classification model and write down how many of the new customers would qualify for a loan.
+A brief report on how I came up with the classification model was written as well as the number of new customers who would qualify for a loan.

 ### Data ###

 [*credit-data-training.xlsx*](https://github.com/AntoniosFl/Predictive-Analytics-for-Business-Nanodegree/blob/main/predicting-default-risk/credit-data-training.xlsx) - This file contains all credit approvals from your past loan applicants the bank has ever completed.

-[*customers-to-score.xlsx*](https://github.com/AntoniosFl/Predictive-Analytics-for-Business-Nanodegree/blob/main/predicting-default-risk/customers-to-score.xlsx) - This is the new set of customers that you need to score on the classification model you will create.
+[*customers-to-score.xlsx*](https://github.com/AntoniosFl/Predictive-Analytics-for-Business-Nanodegree/blob/main/predicting-default-risk/customers-to-score.xlsx) - This is the new set of customers that were scored on the classification model I built.